OpenRouter Observability & Monitoring with OpenTelemetry

 3. Wait for data - OpenTelemetry batches data before sending, so wait 10-30 seconds after making API calls

-You can also check out the OpenRouter Dashboard Template which provides specialized visualizations for monitoring your OpenRouter usage in applications.
-The dashboard includes pre-built charts specifically tailored for LLM usage, along with import instructions to get started quickly.
+The OpenRouter Dashboard Template provides ready-made visualizations for monitoring OpenRouter usage.
+It includes pre-built charts for LLM request volume, token usage, and cost, along with import instructions to get started quickly.

 OpenRouter Dashboard